crissyw/SkillStride/README.md

 ## TO-DO
 - Refactor Contact-Us footer into a footer.njk
-- About Us images are not responsive to auto-sizing

 ## Intro
 Hi there :3 This is my first actual production-level website — b gentle.